gsause/Linux-Foundation-RHEL/rhcsa_linux_intern_guide.md

 ---

-## ✅ Week 7: Networking & Security
+## ✅ Day 9-10: Networking & Security

 > _"A system with no network is a brick.
 And an insecure one is a breach waiting to happen."_